wp-plugins/avchat-3/readme.txt

 = Part 4: Finalizing installation =
 Go to **Settings** -> **AVChat 3 Video Chat** in your WordPress backend.

-1. You need to fill in the **Connection string** field with the connection string obtained in **Part 3**.
+1. You need to fill in the **Connection string** field with the connection string from **Part 3**.
 2. Now, to place the chat on your website, add the **[chat]** short code anywhere in your WordPress **pages** or **posts**.
 Visiting these pages or posts will bring up the AVChat 3 Video Chat.
 3. The first time you’ll login, you’ll be asked for a license key.
 You can find it in the **private client area** mentioned in **Part 2**.

 That’s it!
-If you need any help, we’re there for you. <a href='http://nusofthq.com/forum/index.php?/forum/10-avchat-3-integrations-joomla-social-engine-wordpress-drupal-phpfox-etc/'>Forums</a> | <a href='https://wordpress.org/support/plugin/avchat-3'>Wordpress.org</a>
+If you need any help, we’re there for you. <a href='https://wordpress.org/support/plugin/avchat-3'>Ask us on Wordpress.org</a> or <a href='http://nusofthq.com/forum/index.php?/forum/10-avchat-3-integrations-joomla-social-engine-wordpress-drupal-phpfox-etc/'>post in our forum</a>.

 == Frequently Asked Questions ==